Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 `**Figure 14**`

 It means I have 52% chance of earning more than `>50k` based on the trained model.

+Please let me know your feedback.
+All the analysis is available on my GitHub the URL of which is given below.

+GitHub repository of analysis: [GitHub_Repository](https://github.com/Birinder1469/Income_Prediction) <br>
+Email address : birinder1469@gmail.com

 #### Resources